By Vikki Wells

 Doing both options

 No, I’m not crazy (well maybe a little bit), but you can do a package that isn’t a package!
-If you book direct with Disney, they’ll often offer you a package that includes hotel, tickets and dining.
+If you book directly with Disney, they’ll often offer you a package that includes hotel, tickets, and dining.
 This can be a great option, especially if you want to take advantage of ‘free dining’.
 You can then book your flights yourself, and have the reduced cost and flexibility of doing so.

 So, I hope this may be of some use to you!
 I’m planning on writing more UK specific blogs, so if there’s anything you’d particularly like to see, just let me know!